-Our overall absence rates and persistent absence was in the lowest 20% of schools last academic year.
-Attendance of children receiving free school meals is currently 3.0% lower than those children not in receipt of FSM.
-This gap is smaller than DfE National where the difference between FSM and Non-FSM attendance is 5.2% and this gap will continue to be a focus for this coming academic year building on the relationships built with families last year and work with the local authority.
+Attendance of children receiving free school meals was 92.9% in 2023-24.
+This was 3% lower than those children not in receipt of FSM.
+This gap is smaller than DfE National where the difference between FSM and Non-FSM attendance is 5.3% and the national figures for attendance for children in receipt of FSM is 88.9%.
+This gap will continue to be a focus for this coming academic year building on the relationships built with families last year and work with the local authority.